Tetrakern/fictioneer/README.md

 [Child themes](https://developer.wordpress.org/themes/advanced-topics/child-themes/) are the best way to customize Fictioneer if the provided options prove insufficient.
 You do not even need much programming experience for this since there are many guides and code snippets to adjust WordPress to your needs.
 But note that Fictioneer is not a page builder, so changing the whole layout does require expertise.
 Plugins may or may not work here.
 For starters, look at the [base child theme](https://github.com/Tetrakern/fictioneer-child-theme) and the [Liminal child theme](https://github.com/Tetrakern/fictioneer-liminal).

+You can find some example action and filter functions [here](https://github.com/Tetrakern/fictioneer-child-theme#action--filter-examples).

 ## Support the Development

 Fictioneer (up to 5.5) has been developed by one author, barring [credited](CREDITS.md) code snippets.
 This was an exhausting effort and is not sustainable, so any help going forward is appreciated.
-If you are interested, or want to fork your own version, take a look at the [development](DEVELOPMENT.md) guidelines, [actions](ACTIONS.md), and [filters](FILTERS.md).
+If you are interested, or want to fork your own version, take a look at the [development](DEVELOPMENT.md) guidelines, [action](ACTIONS.md) hooks, and [filter](FILTERS.md) hooks.
 You can also join the [Discord](https://discord.gg/tVfDB7EbaP).

 ## Screenshots